 Living in the U.S. Virgin Islands - St. Thomas, St. Croix and St. John

 Like Puerto Rico, if you move to the U.S. Virgin Islands you do not need any special documents.
 You can travel freely to and from these tropical islands.
 Among the islands that make up the U.S. Virgin Islands are St. Thomas, St. Croix and St. John.
 If you have a beloved pet, it is possible to bring it with you when you move to this Caribbean paradise.
 Some cell phone carriers offer free long distance to the mainland.
 There are currently no large malls on the islands, although there are a few popular stores such as Tommy Hilfiger and Polo.
 The weather is fairly constant, with high temperatures normally in the 70's and 80's.
 Severe rain is unusual.
 There is no sales tax or state tax.
 New residents should also realize that this is a laid back, slow paced Caribbean territory, so don't expect things to happen on a mainland schedule.

 Living in Guam and the nearby Northern Mariana Islands

-Guam, in the Pacific Ocean, is a beautiful island territory that is often compared to the smaller, less populated islands of Hawaii.
+Guam, in the northwestern Pacific Ocean, along with the other Northern Mariana Islands, is a beautiful island territory that is often compared to the smaller, less populated islands of Hawaii.
 Pets can be brought here after a short quarantine period.
 It is a pretty island, and the high temperatures are typically in the 70's and 80's.
 It is a popular area for anyone who loves to scuba dive or snorkel.
 It is very laid back, with low speed limits and slow moving traffic.
 It is also only a four hour flight to Japan and South Korea, if you want to vacation in one of those destinations.
 There is a large U.S. Navy base located on Guam and, like the other territories, U.S. laws are enforced there.

 If you are interested in other overseas retirement destinations that are outside the US, use the tabs or pull down menu at the top of this article for links to hundreds of additional articles.
 You may also want to read:

 Best Places to Retire Outside the US